 OPS conducts individual kindergarten interviews in the spring to assess the needs of the students entering kindergarten in the fall.
 Interview data is then used to determine which students are eligible for kindergarten camp.
 Kindergarten camp is a four-week summer program which is offered to students identified as needing additional support on the core kindergarten readiness skills.
-Benchmark data is collected throughout the year to monitor participating students' progress, to help determine the impact of this program.
+Unfortunately, due to COVID 19 pandemic, we were unable to conduct kindergarten spring interviews and offer K Camp.
+On a typical year, benchmark data is collected throughout the year to monitor participating students' progress, to help determine the impact of this program.

-- In the FALL 2018, 60% of kindergarten students met fall Kindergarten literacy benchmarks as measured by the FASTBRIDGE earlyReading composite benchmark assessment.
-In 2019, we will increase the number of students meeting fall K benchmarks by 7 percentage points to 67%. - Adjusted data & goal: Fastbridge released revised norms & benchmarks in July of 2019.
-Under time of test norms, 45% of kindergarten students met fall Kindergarten literacy benchmarks, and the goal for fall 2019 was 52%.
+In the FALL 2019, 59% of kindergarten students met fall Kindergarten literacy benchmarks as measured by the FASTBRIDGE earlyReading composite benchmark assessment.
+In Fall 2020, we will increase the number of students meeting fall K benchmarks by 5 percentage points to 64%

-- Implementation of relevant and responsive literacy instruction including Interactive Read Aloud and Shared Reading strategies as well as implementation of Co-Teaching model - Implementation of ongoing and formative observation based assessments focused on development and school readiness - Continued emphasis on family and community outreach and engagement
+- Continue Implementation of relevant and responsive literacy instruction including Interactive Read Aloud and Shared Reading strategies as well as implementation of Co-Teaching model - Focus on social emotional learning to ensure students are Kindergarten ready - Continued emphasis on family and community outreach and engagement